 "Hell Night" (1981) Review

-At first glance, this long time late-night cable and home video favorite appears to be just another entry in the endless parade of mindless, low budget carnage 'n' cleavage fests that roared onto the early 80s drive-in circuit hoping to cash in on the success of Halloween and Friday the 13th.
-However, Hell Night turned out to be a cut (sorry) above the usual slice 'n' dice clones, with a decent cast (toplined by the all-grown-up-and-amazingly-busty Linda Blair of The Exorcist fame), a genuinely spooky setting and overall grim tone, plus a welcome hint of the haunted house/mystery genre sprinkled into the mix.
+At first glance, this long time late-night cable and home video favorite appeared to be just another entry in the endless parade of mindless, low budget carnage 'n' cleavage fests that roared onto the early 80s drive-in circuit hoping to cash in on the success of Halloween and Friday the 13th.
+However, Hell Night turned out to be a cut (sorry) above the usual slice 'n' dice clones, thanks to its better than average cast (toplined by the all-grown-up-and-amazingly-busty Linda Blair of The Exorcist fame), a genuinely spooky setting and overall grim tone, plus a welcome hint of the haunted house/mystery genre sprinkled into the mix.
 It's like an ultra-violent Scooby Doo episode with some scantily clad women added as a bonus.
 Sounds like a good time, doesn't it?
 So what do ya say, press "play" and let's rock!

 Hell Night's story is wafer-thin but serviceable enough to get the ball rolling.
 The flick opens with a scream -- literally! -- as the viewer is dropped into one of those raging, out-of-control Animal House style fraternity parties that only exist on celluloid.
 It's Hell Night at the Alpha Sigma Rho fraternity house, and while dozens of costumed revelers rock out to the film's theme song, freely abuse alcohol, inappropriately grab at pretty girls, and break windows, we're introduced to the four new pledges who will be joining Alpha Sigma Rho tonight... if they can survive the initiation, of course (evil cackle).
 Our quartet of Rho hopefuls include Linda Blair as the pixie-ish Marti, Vincent Van Patten (son of Dick "Eight is Enough" Van Patten, of course; you may also remember him as the "I hear it's raining cats and dogs in Idaho" guy from Rock N Roll High School) as the goofy stoner/surfer Seth, Peter Barton (a former soap opera star and onetime teen heartthrob, best remembered for the cult sci-fi TV series The Powers of Matthew Starr) as the straight arrow Jeff, and the intriguingly-named Suki Goodwin (!) as the slutty British exchange student Denise.
 All these four have to do to gain entry to Alpha Sigma Rho is spend a night in the crumbling, reputedly haunted Garth Manor, a huge Gothic house that was the site of a horrible mass murder years before.
 As the annoying yuppie fraternity president Peter tells it, Old Man Garth snapped one night after spending years alone in the isolated house with his simpleton wife and brood of deformed/mentally deficient children, so he killed his entire family and then hung himself (Cue the creepy music...).
 Legend has it, of course, that one of Garth's children - a so-called "Gork" named Andrew -- survived the massacre and still lives somewhere on the grounds.
 The frat boys give their pledges enough time to shiver at that thought, then they're locked in for the night.